sagemath/sage-archive-2023-02-01/src/doc/en/developer/trac.rst

 Manually Generating your SSH Keys
 ---------------------------------

-Git will use SSH public key cryptography to decide if and where you are allowed to upload code to.
-This is not required if you just want to report a bug or comment on a ticket, but as soon as you want to contribute code yourself you need to provide trac with the public half of your own personal key.
 If you don't have a private key yet, you can create it with the ``ssh-keygen`` tool::

     [user@localhost ~]$ ssh-keygen